dumlutimuralp/antrea-packet-walks/part_b/README.md

 This table' s job is simple.
 First flow entry in this table first reads the value in register reg0[16].
 If the value of this register is "1" in decimal, that means the destination MAC address is known to OVS and the flow should be able to get forwarded (otherwise it would get dropped).
 The same flow entry has an action defined as "actions=output:NXM_NX_REG1[]".
 What this action does is it reads the value in "NXM_NX_REG1" to determine the OF port this flow will be sent through and then sends the flow onwards to that port.

 The value of REG0[16] was set to "0x1" back in L2ForwardingCalc Table #80.
 The value of REG1 was set to "0x31" (which is "49" in decimal) also back in L2ForwardingCalc Table #80.
 "49" is the OF Port ID of frontend pod interface.
-Hence the OVS sends this flow onwards to the frontend pod. **At this stage frontend pod successfully receives the response from backendsvc.
-And the flow is completed**
+Hence the OVS sends this flow onwards to the frontend pod. **At this stage frontend pod successfully receives the response from backendsvc.**

 **Note :** The second flow entry in this table obviously drops all the other flows which do not have their "reg0[16]" register set.